 Your customer onboarded with specific goals in mind, and somewhere along the way, they stopped pursuing those goals.
 If they haven’t reached their desired outcome, then brainstorm a few ideas to help them achieve their goals with their existing investment.
 This particular idea makes so much more sense because it invokes trust and lets them know you care enough to not let their investment go to waste.

 3. When it’s time to introduce a complementary feature

 Let’s say, your customer purchased your product to achieve a particular goal “A” do but they’re currently only using 2 out of 10 of the main features needed to achieve the goal “A“.
 Use your Customer Success software or usage data from another source to compare actions between your customer and users with similar attributes.
 You’re already using features #1 and #2.
 When customers within your same vertical also use feature #3, they’re able to achieve “A” just by expanding their understanding of how to use our product.”
-Show them a quick win and they’ll be more likely to pick that phone up next time you give them a call.
+As customer success managers, show them a quick win and they’ll be more likely to pick that phone up next time you give them a call.

 4. You are in the middle of renewal or another conversation where a features-focused upsell would fall into motion organically

 In most situations, it’s difficult (and unwise) to spring an upsell conversation on a customer out of the blue.
 It can be awkward and lead to distrust on the customer side.
 Instead, including upsell discussions in an ongoing commercial conversation, such as a renewal or expansion project, is the perfect time to bring up big-picture solutions.

 Suggested Read- How to build an upsell strategy for your b2b SaaS product.